dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 }
 ```
 There are 3 ways to get jvm process thread dump.
 But first we need to get processId.
-We can get it in 2 ways
+We can get it in 2 ways (As you see jvm can help us by showing the problems):
 1. run `jps` - will display all java processes id and names
 ```
 22634 Main